 By the year 2040, more than 25 countries plan to ban the sale of internal combustion engine (ICE) vehicles.
 If the governmental regulations and policies on emission reductions are enacted, sustainability will become a mandatory requirement for many developed countries.

-The Tech Talk also included an in-depth discussion by DSM Engineering Materials Rob Janssen on the electrical properties of polymers.
+The Tech Talk also included an in-depth discussion by Envalior Engineering Materials Rob Janssen on the electrical properties of polymers.
 He talked about material concepts relevant for EV applications and the limits of ultimate dielectric properties of polyamides.
 The event concluded with a panel discussion and lab tours of the Troy, Michigan, facility.